Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

 ### Defender for Cloud plan choices

-Populate `defenderForAI.enableDefenderForCloudPlans` (in `spec.dspm.template.json` or your local copy) with every Defender for Cloud plan you want the automation to enable before Defender for AI correlates findings.
+Populate `defenderForAI.enableDefenderForCloudPlans` (in `spec.dspm.template.json` or your local copy) with every Defender for Cloud plan you want the automation to enable before Defender for AI configuration/activation scripts run.
 Common values include:

 - `CognitiveServices` (displayed as **AI Services** in the Defender for Cloud portal) – protection for Azure AI Foundry, Azure OpenAI, and other Cognitive Services resources that handle prompts, responses, or model orchestration. **Note:** enabling the "Enable data security for AI interactions" feature for AI Services in Defender still requires a manual step in the Purview portal (see the manual checkpoints section below).
 - `Storage` – coverage for Storage accounts holding prompt transcripts, audit exports, embeddings, or fine-tuning payloads.